-Saturday, December 3rd
+Saturday, December 1st

 Evergreen Spiral - Grades 1 - 8

-Wednesday, December 14th
+Wednesday, December 19th

-Friday, May 5th
+Friday, May 10th

 We honor life in all its forms: the manifesting fertility of the earth—the joy of life itself—and of community.
 Each grade gifts the assembled school community, including the May Queen or King, with traditional spring dances from around the world, including dances around the May Pole.